siawyoung/top2015/content/albums/the-ride-majestic.md

 If you enjoy this, fellow veteran metallers Paradise Lost's album The Plague Within, also released this year, is worth checking out too.

 #### Favourite tracks
-The Ride Majestic, Enemies in Fidelity, All Along Echoing Paths, Shining Lights, Father and Son, Watching the World Go Down
+The Ride Majestic, Death In General, Enemies in Fidelity, All Along Echoing Paths, Shining Lights, Father and Son, Watching the World Go Down